Labadee, Haiti Cruise Port Guide: Beaches, Excursions & Tips

 Barefoot Beach Club

 Barefoot Beach Club is an exclusive area reserved for suite guests and Pinnacle-level members on the sailing.
 This tranquil section offers premium amenities, including more privacy, an upgraded buffet with gourmet food options, and dedicated service.
-It is ideal for those looking for a luxurious and serene beach experience.
+Cabanas are also available at Barefoot Beach for an additional cost, ranging from $295 to $495.
+Royal Caribbean uses dynamic pricing, so costs fluctuate based on demand.

 Whether or not the Labadee cabanas are worth it depends on each cruiser’s budget and circumstances, but I don’t personally find them worthwhile.